Chumexxx/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-My README
-for loops, conditions and parsing.
+my readme for processes and signals